-BJP not going anywhere, problem is with Rahul: Prashant Kishore
+BJP Not Going Anywhere, Problem Is With Rahul: Prashant Kishore

-New Delhi/Panaji, Oct 28 (IANS) Poll strategist Prashant Kishor has said that the Bharatiya Janata Party 'is not going anywhere for many decades and the problem with Rahul Gandhi is that he thinks that the BJP will be overthrown by people'.
+New Delhi/Panaji: Poll strategist Prashant Kishor has said that the Bharatiya Janata Party 'is not going anywhere for many decades and the problem with Rahul Gandhi is that he thinks that the BJP will be overthrown by people'.

 Kishor said this in Goa on Wednesday and a clip of his Q and A session has been shared in social media.